tedneward/Azgaarnoth/Races/Dragonmarked.md

 ### Traits
 The Mark of Hospitality manifests exclusively on halflings.
 If your character has the Mark of Hospitality, this is your halfling subrace.
 Ability Score Increase.
 Your Charisma score increases by 1.
 Innkeeper’s Charms.
-You know the cantrips friends and prestidigitation.
+You know the cantrips [friends](https://www.dndbeyond.com/spells/friends)and prestidigitation.
 Charisma is your spellcasting ability for them.
 Ever Hospitable.
 When you make a Charisma (Persuasion) check or an ability check involving brewer’s supplies or cook’s utensils, you can roll one Intuition die (a d4) and add the number rolled to the ability check.

 ## The Mark of Making